- API fetch

 and@StateObject

-These wrappers are foundational for the SwiftUI data flow model.
-When you declare @State var isActive = false
+These wrappers are fundamental to SwiftUI’s declarative data flow.
+When you declare @State var isOn = false

-You can use multiple property wrappers on the same property, but it requires careful handling.
-Swift applies them from the inside out.
+You can nest multiple wrappers on the same property.
+Swift applies them from the inside out:

 @propertyWrapper